-And with the reduction in complexity, implementing over 600 optical functions into one pair of transmit and receive PICs, systems become dramatically more reliable, with Infinera customers accumulating over 1.5 billion failure-free hours of PIC operation over the past ten years.
+With the reduction in complexity that comes along with integrating several hundred optical functions into each PIC, systems become dramatically more reliable, with Infinera customers accumulating several billion failure-free hours of PIC operation over the past 10 years.

-Finally, PIC economics allows Infinera to deliver super-channel capacity in a cash flow-efficient way using our unique Instant Bandwidth technology, by which a network operator can light up the entire super-channel with one set of wavelength planning, but can activate 100Gb/s slices using a software licensing mechanism.
+Finally, PIC economics allow Infinera to deliver super-channel capacity in a cashflow-efficient way using the unique Instant Bandwidth technology, by which a network operator can light up the entire super-channel with one set of wavelength planning, but can activate 100G slices using a software licensing mechanism.